michelleg06/m-gonzalezamador.com/research.md

 students in Mexico.
 The Randomized Controlled Trial was carried out during the 2018-2019 school year, with 45 participating schools from the Midwestern region of Mexico.
-We show that low-cost technological interventions, paired with a social network-driven approach, are effective policy tools to decrease information asymettries and optimise student-decision making, through their aspirations.
+We show that low-cost technological interventions, paired with a social network-driven approach, are effective policy tools to decrease information asymmetries and optimise student-decision making, through their aspirations.

 I am also interested in ethics, equity and redistribution.
 With Chinasa T. Okolo, we design